clairescanlon/ClaireScanlon/README.md

 Hello!
 I’m Claire Scanlon, a dedicated data analyst and strategist with a passion for identifying insights from complex data.

 Thank you for visiting the technical side of my portfolio. </br> </br>
- 🎚️ For non-technical audiences: each completed project has a blog post that explains the project in simple terms.
-You can find these blog posts linked alongside the project details.

 ### About Me  </br>
 To learn more about me, check out my porfolio website: <a href="https://www.claire-scanlon.com"> About Claire Scanlon</a>